WardCunningham/Smallest-Federated-Wiki/server/sinatra/ReadMe.md

-If you have a standard server configuration, in which all traffic coming to *.my-sfw-farm.org will be handled by a single server, you can serve page json and favicons in the context of the current request (instead of generating an additional HTTP request) by setting set the environment variable:
+If you have a standard server configuration, in which all traffic coming to *.my-sfw-farm.org will be handled by a single server, you can serve page json and favicons in the context of the current request (instead of generating an additional HTTP request) by setting the environment variable:

 	FARM_DOMAINS=my-sfw-farm.org